Guide to Moving Insurance – Get the Best Coverage for Your Move

 • Consider Depreciation: Understand that some items lose value over time.
 Calculate the depreciated value of items, especially for older electronics and furniture.
 This helps in getting a realistic valuation for insurance purposes.

 • Photograph and Document: Take photos of valuable items and keep them with your inventory list.
-This visual documentation can be crucial if you need to make a claim.
+This visual documentation is important if you need to file a claim.

 • Estimate Total Value: Once you have individual values, sum them up to get the total value of your possessions.
 This total will guide you in choosing the appropriate level of insurance coverage.